-Throwing a Baseball From Any Position on the Field
+How to Throw a Baseball From Any Position on the Field

 Not All Field Positions Are Created Equal

 Every player on the baseball field will, at some point, throw a ball.
 However, the proper throwing mechanics for each field position are significantly different.
-A pitcher needs to take a completely different approach than an infielder, who needs to take a different approach than an outfielder, and so on.
+A pitcher needs to take a completely different approach than an infielder who needs to take a different approach than an outfielder and so on.
 There are certain, specific guidelines to follow when throwing a baseball from each of these positions.
-This hub contains tips for four different throwing styles:
+This article contains tips for four different throwing styles:

 Something the video does not cover is the proper stride length to use when throwing a baseball from the mound.
 The best rule of thumb, since everyone has different proportions, is to choose a distance that allows you to place your foot flat on the ground upon initial contact.
 Do not over-stride and land on your heel or under-stride and land on your toes.
 Always keep your momentum moving forward so you maximize your velocity, accuracy, and energy efficiency.

 Throwing a baseball from the infield is all about quickness and accuracy.
 After first fielding the ball and getting it out of your glove, the throw has to be on target and in time.
-This video talks about the importance of footwork and momentum when throwing in the infield.
+The video below focuses on the importance of footwork and momentum when throwing in the infield.
 Check it out and see what you think.

-One thing the video does not mention, but is important to keep in mind is this:

-Keep your hands above your shoulders.
+One thing the video does not mention but that is important to keep in mind is this: keep your hands above your shoulders.
 Infielders do not have the luxury that pitchers enjoy of being able to go through a full wind-up.
 You should be able to generate enough power for a throw across the entire infield without taking your arm around the world.

-Just Tossing in the Yard
+4. Just Tossing in the Yard

-This section is for those of you who just want to enjoy a little baseball out in the backyard with some friends, or maybe your kids.
+This section is for those of you who just want to enjoy a little baseball out in the backyard with some friends or maybe your kids.
 Even though you're just out to have fun, you want to make sure that you avoid injury and are successful.
 There really isn't much to it, but some people need more help than others, and that's okay!
 Here are a few basic guidelines to follow when tossing around just for fun.

-1) Start slow.
+- Start slow.
 Don't make your first throws with a full wind-up.
 You may not even want to get to that point if you're just out with your kid, but just in case you do, give yourself at least 15–20 low-intensity tosses before revving it up in small increments.